Inherent Vice (soundtrack)

 Inherent Vice (Original Motion Picture Soundtrack) is the soundtrack to the 2014 film of the same name.
 It features an original score composed by Jonny Greenwood, along with music by Can, the Marketts, Minnie Riperton, Kyu Sakamoto, Neil Young, Les Baxter and Chuck Jackson.
 "Spooks" was released as a single on December 9, 2014.
 Nonesuch Records released the soundtrack through ITunes on December 15, and a wide release, the following day.

 Background

 The score was Greenwood's third collaboration with Anderson following There Will Be Blood (2007) and The Master (2012).
-When Greenwood read the script, it consisted of all the stuff in the book about the arpanet (the first ever internet computer) hence came up with more electronic stuffs that sounded like it is coming from the computer.
+When Greenwood read the script, it consisted of all the elements in the book about the arpanet (the first ever internet computer), so he composed more electronic material that sounded like it was coming from the computer.
 However, Greenwood decided to implement orchestral ideas in the score.
 The recording held on early-December 2013 and continued till February 2014.
 The score was performed by the Royal Philharmonic Orchestra led by Clio Gould and conducted by Robert Ziegler.